DerekSelander/LLDB/README.md

       (lldb) search -e UIView

 ### dclass
-Dumps all the NSObject inherited classes in the process.
+Dumps all the NSObject/SwiftObject inherited classes in the process.
 If you give it a module, it will dump only the classes within that module.
 You can also filter out classes to only a certain type and can also generate a header file for a specific class.

   Example: